FabianSchubert/CoronaWebsite/README.md

 ## Usage

 A description of the included features can be found on the webpage.
-For local testing purposes, you need to run a local php webserver in the root folder of the repository
+For local testing purposes, you need to run a local php webserver in the root folder of the repository.